LambdAurora/lambdaurora.github.io/src/blog/2022/09/lap_sitting_and_curseforge.md

 But moderation on that website is a whole can of worms.

 Let's start with the first thing to notice: inconsistency.
-The moderation is very inconsistent, some authors can upload multiple mods that might be extensions which means said mods will have similar descriptions but adapted for the proper context, but some of them might require modification after review due to "summary isn't fitting" or "description is too short/non-descriptive", while in all of these cases the summary or descriptions were literally saying what the mod did.
+The moderation is very inconsistent, some authors can upload multiple mods that might be extensions which means said mods will have similar descriptions but adapted for the proper context, but some of them might require modification after review, because the "summary isn't fitting", or the "description is too short/non-descriptive", while in all of these cases the summary or descriptions were literally saying what the mod did.

 And as you can see here with my little list of mods, it's also not consistent: why is my mod inappropriate but those are not?
 I can understand that a different moderation team was in place before and had different rules.
 Though, I've heard that CurseForge has a tendency to not request modifications after a project got approved, that's kind of a recipe for inconsistent moderation and unfairness.

 Second issue, reporting is a black box.
 CurseForge has a way to report projects and comments directly on the website, which is neat, until you see the dialog and you realize you will never get a notification on whether the report has been reviewed or not.
-It's basically a game of luck.
+It's basically hit or miss.
 It's even more frustrating when the comment in question is on your own project: if you delete the comment you have to report the account, but how am I guaranteed the context will be found and consequences will happen?
 Reporting then deleting the comment apparently internally resolve the report too.
 So the best way to know if a comment has been actioned upon due to a report is to simply not delete it and report it.
 *So far a transphobic comment on the page of my mod [Aurora's Decorations](https://www.curseforge.com/minecraft/mc-mods/aurorasdecorations) is still up (16/09/2022), I do understand that CurseForge is a bit behind on report processing, but not being able to delete the comment to make sure the report will be actioned upon with a proof for so long is not good.*